Mortgage Closing Costs: 3 Keys to Successful Shopping

 1. Recurring vs. Non-Recurring Costs

-When it comes to the costs of your mortgage loan, certain costs will occur again (recurring), while others are associated with the transaction only and are simply one-time charges (non-recurring).
+When it comes to the costs of your mortgage loan, certain closing costs will occur again (recurring), while others are associated with the transaction only and are simply one-time charges (non-recurring).

 Why is this important?
 It is important to differentiate these costs, as recurring costs will typically be associated with owning the actual property (regardless of which mortgage company closes your loan) and should be factored into your ongoing budget.
 Non-recurring costs are associated purely with the transaction and will not come up again.